Prakhar-Verma39/python_100/snake_game/README.md

 No external libraries are required for this game.

-*This project was created as part of the Python100 course.
-It serves as a simple implementation of the Snake Game for educational purposes.*
+*This project was created as part of the Python100 course.*